 - UX Tip #7: Create a Responsive Website

 UX Tip #1: Reduce Page Load Speed

 One of the most frustrating things you can encounter on a website is a slow page load speed.
 You click on a link and it takes a few long seconds to fully load the page – it’s a huge turn-off.
 While a few seconds don’t sound like a big inconvenience, page load speed is a top factor in reducing your bounce rate.
 If your pages load slower than they should, users will most likely try the next option there is.

 But how slow is too slow?
 “2 seconds is the threshold for eCommerce website acceptability” Maile Ohye, Google’s former Developer Program Tech Lead once said.

 Average page load time varies depending on the industry you’re in.
-Your goal should always be to beat the industry average by as much as possible.
+Your goal should always be to beat the industry average by as much as possible and speed up your WordPress site all the time.
 That way you can reduce your bounce rate and keep customers from noticing the load time at all.
 If website visitors notice the load speed, they’re probably noticing it’s slow.

 A navigation menu is one of the first things any visitor notices on your website.
 A navigation menu is also one of the main components of the Unit Interface (UI).

 The default Menu that comes with WordPress is not bad, but it’s limited.

 According to TemplateToaster, there are 8 types of navigation menus:

 - Navigation in websites which are parallax powered